skyglass/user-management/README.md

 - make sure you provide correct path for "**public_key_path**" and "**private_key_path**"

-- make sure your provide correct "**certifcate_arn**" for your AWS certificate, registered to your domain.
+- make sure you provide correct "**certifcate_arn**" for your AWS certificate, registered to your domain.
 You need to register your domain and create certificate for your domain in AWS

 - replace "**skyglass-terraform**" in "**backends.tf**" with the name of your S3 bucket, created in "**Step 01**"